• Skip to primary navigation

 CONS

-The Kindle is a bit more limited in the type of entertainment, but as an e-reader, it can’t be beat.
+The Kindle Paperwhite is a bit more limited in the type of entertainment, but as an e-reader, it can’t be beat.
+It lives on my bedside table at home and comes with me when I want a true vacation from everything.
 When I want to go on a digital detox during a trip, this is what I bring as I can download all of my favorite books without having the temptation of social media and email in the background.
+And bonus: I can download books from my local library through the Libby app, which means free reading!

 PROS